jacque1ine/apache-pulsar-java/docs/sink/cloud/cloud-sink.md

 ### Introduction

-This document demonstrates how to use `apache-pulsar-java` to publish byte array messages to a topic directly
+This document demonstrates how to use `apache-pulsar-java` to publish messages to a topic directly

 ### Example